nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![advance_command_applied.png](images%2Fadvance_command_applied.png)

-Advancing an applicant with the status `SHORLISTED` does not require an interview date and time.
+Advancing an applicant with the status `SHORTLISTED` does not require an interview date and time.

 ![advance_command_shortlisted.png](images%2Fadvance_command_shortlisted.png)